-The moisture should last about 3-4 days and sometimes even a week or two.
+In any case, the moisture should last for 3-4 days and sometimes even 1-2 weeks.

-Further, this method has more pros than cons for some plants.
+Bottom-watering has more pros than cons for plants.

-- It ensures soil saturation, preventing the risk of under-watering or drowning the plants.
+- It ensures soil saturation, preventing the plants from under-watering or drowning.

 - The entire soil receives consistent water gradually with no dry spots.